RocketLeagueMapmaking/RL-docs/docs/guide/blender/04_modeling.md

 - [Hotkeys](02_intro.html#the-hottest-hotkeys) are your best friends
 - Start with a base mesh that makes your life easier
-- Ring select (`Alt+click`), Box select (`B`), and Circle select (`C`) are wonderful
+- Ring select (`Alt + Click`), Box select (`B`), and Circle select (`C`) are wonderful
 - Make the most of the 3D cursor
-- Bevel (`Ctrl+B`) is a great tool for making rounded edges
+- Bevel (`Ctrl + B`) is a great tool for making rounded edges
 - Proportional Editing (`O`) is great for making strange, curved surfaces
 - Subdivision Surface Modifiers can help you smooth everything
-- Always use Angle-Based Smoothing
+- Always use Smooth Face Shading and Angle-Based Smoothing
-- Use modifiers like Mirror or Array to minimize the amount of work you have do while also doing it better
+- Use modifiers like Mirror or Array to reduce the amount of work while also doing it better
 - Use reference images and sketches when possible
-- Matcaps are a great way to view your meshes
+- MatCaps are a great way to view your meshes

 Have fun!
 Blender is great!